OfficeDev/office-js-docs-pr/docs/design/using-office-ui-fabric-react.md

 # Use Fluent UI React in Office Add-ins

-Fluent UI React is a JavaScript front-end framework for building user experiences for Office based on the React framework.
-It is designed to build experiences that fit seamlessly into a broad range of Microsoft products.
+Fluent UI React is the official open-source JavaScript front-end framework designed to build experiences that fit seamlessly into a broad range of Microsoft products, including Office.
 It provides robust, up-to-date, accessible React-based components which are highly customizable using CSS-in-JS.

 > [!NOTE]
 > This article describes the use of Fluent UI React in the context of Office Add-ins.
 But it is also used in a wide range of Microsoft 365 apps and extensions.
-For a fuller understanding see [Fluent UI React](https://developer.microsoft.com/en-us/fluentui#/get-started/web#fluent-ui-react) and the open source repo [Fluent UI Web](https://github.com/microsoft/fluentui).
+For more information, see [Fluent UI React](https://developer.microsoft.com/fluentui#/get-started/web#fluent-ui-react) and the open source repo [Fluent UI Web](https://github.com/microsoft/fluentui).

 This article describes how to create an add-in that's built with React and uses Fluent UI React components.